svetkesh/ZBase-processor/README.md

-This project deals with Zillya base.
+This project performs optimisations and errors corrections for Zillya Antivirus for Buisiness server database.
 # ZBase-processor